JoergOstertag/jUnitHelper/junitHelper/README.md

 If no seen Result File is found we use a String which tells us which seenResult-file we would expect.<br>
 e.g.:

 	!!!!!
 ERROR: Missing expected Result File
 	src/test/resources/expectedResults/name/ostertag/test/objects/TestObjectsTest/testList.txt

 An example how to use it can be seen at:

 	junitHelper/src/test/java/name/ostertag/test/objects/TestObjectsTest.java

 The result templates for this test can be see at:

 	junitHelper/src/test/resources/expectedResults/name/ostertag/test/objects/TestObjectsTest/*.txt

+Hint:
+since the temporary files should not be commited to the repository you should add the directories to your .gitignore

+	junitHelper/src/test/resources/seenResults/
+	junitHelper/src/test/resources/errorResults/